-- 50. On completion of the investigation, the investigating officer will submit a written report to the monitoring officer, the chief executive and the section 151 (chief finance) officer containing: - a description of the incident, including the value of any loss - the people involved - details of the action taken against the people involved - the means of perpetrating the fraud - the measures taken to prevent a recurrence, and - any action needed to strengthen future responses to fraud, bribery or corruption, with a follow-up report on whether the actions have been taken. - 51.
-On an annual basis, the monitoring officer will advise the South Oxfordshire and White Horse District Councils' Joint Audit and Governance Committee whether it has invoked the anti-fraud, bribery and corruption policy and its associated response plan during the year.
-The report will set out:

-- any quantification of losses

-- progress with recovery action

-- progress with disciplinary action

-- progress with criminal action

-- estimate the resources required to conclude any outstanding matters and

-- the actions taken to prevent and detect similar incidents.

-51. This committee can request reports from the monitoring officer.
+- 53. On completion of the investigation, the investigating officer will submit a written report to the monitoring officer, the chief executive and the section 151 (chief finance) officer containing: - a description of the incident, including the value of any loss - the people involved - details of the action taken against the people involved - the means of perpetrating the fraud - the measures taken to prevent a recurrence, and - any action needed to strengthen future responses to fraud or corruption, with a follow-up report on whether the actions have been taken. - 54.
+On an annual basis, the monitoring officer will advise the Audit and Corporate Governance Committee at South Oxfordshire District Council and the Audit and Governance Committee at Vale of White Horse District Council, whether they have invoked the anti fraud and corruption policy and its associated response plan during the year.
+The report will set out: - any quantification of losses - progress with recovery action - progress with disciplinary action - progress with criminal action - estimate the resources required to conclude any outstanding matters and - the actions taken to prevent and detect similar incidents. - 55.
+These committees can request reports from the monitoring officer.